nemo-cluster/bwcloud-migration/docs/index.md

 ### Upload Image through CLI

 If uploading via the graphical user interface does not work for some reason, you can try it via the command line interface.
+First, perform steps 1-6 from the top instructions.

+Then, follow these steps:

 1. Login to bwCloud: [https://portal.bw-cloud.org/identity/application_credentials/](https://portal.bw-cloud.org/identity/application_credentials/).
 Select "Identity -> Application Secrets".